 Key Themes: Examples: Perseverance Penelope patiently waits for her husband, using everything at her disposal to delay marrying anyone else.
 She persevered for twenty years, never giving up on Odysseus, even after hearing of his death.
 The same could be said of his loyal servants and his faithful son Telemachus.
-Vengeance/justice of the Gods The Gods, in particular Zeus, mete out harsh punishments for any transgressions against them, sending storms and killing people for any insults.
+Vengeance/justice of the Gods The Gods, in particular Zeus, give out harsh punishments for any actions against them, sending storms and killing people for any insults.
 Hospitality Calypso's imprisonment of Odysseus is contrasted with Circe's offering of hospitality and love.
 The Phaeacians help by trying to get Odysseus home vs. Poseidon's shipwreck and finally Penelope's hospital reception of Odysseus disguised as beggar vs. the suitor's bad treatment/mocking of him.
+Fate and destiny The Ancient Greeks believed that the gods and goddesses decided their fate and that they were not in control of their own destiny.
 Intelligence and cunning Odysseus uses his cunning to outwit much larger foes, e.g. Polyphemus and the suitors back at his home.
 Temptation Odysseus' soldiers fall foul of a series of temptations: eating the lotus flowers, the Sun God's cattle, being lured by sirens, etc. Homecoming As Calypso's husband, Odysseus could live forever in divine luxury.
 As Nausicaa's husband, Odysseus would be a prince in the richest, most untroubled country he has visited.
 Without hesitation he rejects both these offers.
 He prefers Penelope and Ithaca, not necessarily because they are better, but because they are his.